REDLANDS COACHING CONNECTIONS STRETCHES INTO NFL, CFL AND NCAA

 Another P.S., this on Weatherwax: While he had been taken by the Packers in the 1965 draft, the AFL-based San Diego Chargers also selected him in a separate draft.
 He played in 34 NFL games before a knee injury forced him from the game.

-A third P.S. on Johnson: Billick’s arrival as coach in 1999 was one year after the Ravens drafted the speedy Johnson.
+A third P.S., this on Johnson: Billick’s arrival as coach in 1999 was one year after Baltimore drafted the speedy Johnson.
 That would at least put to rest any notion that Billick played some kind of a “Redlands” card at draft time.

 One final P.S.: That Jan.
 29, 2001 Redlands newspaper headline in that Super Bowl photo was simple.
 To the point.